8 Reasons You Might Experience Pain After Sex

 3. You have an STI or PID.

 Before you freak out, know that "STI's are not known for causing pain during or after sex," according to Heather Bartos, M.D., an ob-gyn in Cross Roads, Texas.
-Still, some STI's may lead to pain after sex, especially if they go undetected and untreated for a long time.
+Still, some STIs may lead to pain after sex, especially if they go undetected and untreated for a long time.

 Herpes is the STI most classically associated with pain, says Dr. Bartos.
-"It can present with painful genital or rectal ulcers, sores, or skin breaks that can be extremely painful and uncomfortable not only during and after sex, but also in regular life."
-All experts offer the same advice: If you're in the middle of a herpes outbreak, don't have sex.
+"It can present with painful genital or rectal ulcers, sores, or skin breaks that can be extremely painful and uncomfortable not only during and after sex but also in regular life."
+Experts offer the same advice: If you're in the middle of a herpes outbreak, don't have sex.
 Not only do you risk transmitting the infection to your partner, but sex can cause those external sores to open or enlarge and become even more tender until they heal.
 (Related: Here's How to Get Rid of a Cold Sore In 24 Hours).
-Plus, since the herpes virus lives in the nerves, it also results in chronic nerve pain, says Courtney Barnes, M.D., an ob-gyn with University of Missouri Health Care in Columbia, Missouri.
+Plus, since the herpes virus lives in the nerves, it also results in chronic nerve pain, says Courtney Barnes, M.D., an ob-gyn with the University of Missouri Health Care in Columbia, Missouri.

 Other STI's like gonorrhea, chlamydia, mycoplasma, and trichomoniasis can also lead to pain during and after sex if they've developed into pelvic inflammatory disease (PID), says Dr. Huizenga.
-"It's an infection of the reproductive tract and gut—specifically the uterine, tubal, ovarian, and intra-abdominal lining—that causes them to be inflamed."
+"It's an infection of the reproductive tract and gut — specifically the uterine, tubal, ovarian, and intra-abdominal lining — that causes them to be inflamed."
 A hallmark sign of PID is what doctors call the "chandelier" sign, which is when barely touching the skin above the cervix causes pain.

 4. You're having an allergic reaction.